Tim-Liam-Hill/SimpleWebBrowser/notes/note.md

 I think this will work AND let me implement borders correctly at some point, so I suppose let's go ahead and do this.

+I think I have just realized why the docs say that blocks can only contain all inline or all block.
+This is to ensure you don't get an inline trying to display directly after a block.
+I think I can loosen this requirement since I seem to have already worked around that.

+You know what?
+Let's read through the document once, FULLY without thinking about what specifically I want to do.
+I think I should follow the box layout idea since otherwise I am going to go crazy trying to adapt my system to act exactly like other browsers

 6.4 -> In progress

 Just started reading ahead and it seems like the rework I did for my HTML elements into Layout elements is similar to what the next chapter handles.
 Still, I like my solution and can actually incorporate a bit of the books solution into my own so yay!!